No draft call, but QB Haskins feels ready for NFL

 "I felt I was the best quarterback in the country regardless of what Herbert did," Haskins said.
 "I'm happy he made that decision for himself, but the decision had nothing to do with me."

 Ohio State offensive coordinator and soon-to-be head coach Ryan Day said he would talk with Haskins about the looming decision after the Rose Bowl Game presented by Northwestern Mutual.
-Day compared Haskins to Atlanta Falcons quarterback Matt Ryan and former Heisman Trophy winner Sam Bradford, both of whom he coached in the NFL, as players with whom Haskins shares qualities.
+Day compared Haskins to Atlanta Falcons quarterback Matt Ryan and former Heisman Trophy winner Sam Bradford, both of whom he coached in the NFL.

 "Those are the two guys I've been around that are in that same category right now -- their anticipation, their accuracy, the way the ball comes off their hand.
 I'd compare him to those two guys," Day said.